 CUA51015 Diploma of Screen and Media (Specialist Make-up Services)

-Training is industry-driven with content delivered by practising professionals and guest tutors.
-The course is supported by organisations such as Pinchgut Opera and includes site visits to the Opera Centre and Foundation Theatres.
+Make-up training is industry-driven with content delivered by practising professionals and guest tutors.
+The course is supported by organisations such as Foundation Theatres, Pinchgut Opera and includes site visits to the Opera Centre, Opera House and the Capitol Theatre.

-Throughout the course, you will have opportunities to apply your skills on live performance or film projects, collaborating with students from other creative disciplines in an environment that mirrors the make-up and live performance industries.
+Students have opportunities throughout their training to practise their skills through roles on live performance and film projects.
+Students have a chance to collaborate with students from NIDA’s other creative disciplines in an environment which mirrors hair and make-up departments in the live performance industries.

-The course includes placement on Student Productions which are at the heart of NIDA’s calendar year, and around which all disciplines of the school unite.
-This gives you the opportunity to work with NIDA tutors and industry guests, and to collaborate with Acting, Design for Performance, Directing and Musical Theatre students.
+The specialist make-up course includes placement on NIDA’s production seasons which are at the heart of NIDA’s calendar year.
+This provides the opportunity to work with NIDA tutors and industry guests, and to collaborate with Acting, Design for Performance, Directing and Musical Theatre students.

-Assessments take place throughout the course, allowing you to build on the skills you develop.
-Classes are practical, providing you with a hands-on approach to learning.
+Assessments take place throughout the course, allowing students to build on the skills developed.
+Classes are practical, providing and active learning environment and a hands-on approach to learning.

-The course culminates in a presentation of a live and filmed showcase of your work in one of the NIDA theatres, attended by entertainment industry practitioners, producers and agents.
+The course culminates in a presentation of a live showcase of make-up work in one of the NIDA theatres.
+This event is attended by entertainment industry practitioners, producers and agents.